Those who are using the Mississippi River as the Sidon fail to recognize these facts:

 - It is so long and wide that it is a natural boundary line for animals.
 Another feature not mentioned in The Book of Mormon.
 The only boundary line for animals was Bountiful, the Narrow Passage, and poisonous snakes.

 - There is no place for armies to go “around” the head thereof

-Further down this page we identify where the Lamanite Line of Possession was.
+Further down this page we identify where the Lamanite Line of Possession was located.
 This is a geographical feature all Book of Mormon geographers have missed.

 Everything north of this line was Nephite land, which included the Lands of Nephi and Zarahemla, and the Jaredite Land Northward, and all were referred to as the land northward – of the Line of Possession (we use lower case to distinguish it from the Jaredite Land Northward).

-The Lamanites possessed everything south of this and was called the Land of their Possessions.
+The Lamanites possessed everything south of this, and it was called the Land of their Possessions.
 Beyond that was where Lehi’s family first landed – Land of First Inheritance/Ishmael (details further down).

-ALL THAT LAND WAS SOUTH OF THE HEAD OF THE RIVER!
+ALL OF THAT LAND WAS SOUTH OF THE HEAD OF THE RIVER!

 Geographical models using the Mississippi River as the River Sidon fail to recognize this.

 11 And thus he cut off all the strongholds of the Lamanites in the east wilderness yea and also on the west fortifying the line between the Nephites and the Lamanites between the land of Zarahemla and the land of Nephi from the west sea running by the head of the river Sidon—the Nephites possessing all the land northward, yea, even all the land which was northward of the land Bountiful, according to their pleasure.
 (Alma 50:11)